-The goal for brick and mortar stores should be to create an in-store experience that makes these high-end shoppers want to return again and again.
+The goal for brick-and-mortar stores should be to create an in-store experience that makes these high-end shoppers want to return repeatedly.

 Often in pursuit of this goal, retailers employ customer loyalty programs.
 These programs are designed to provide exclusive incentives to shoppers who meet minimum standards for spending, store visits, or other criteria.

-The question that has to be asked is, are they likely to be profitable?
+The question that must be asked is, are they likely to be profitable?

 The Wrong Reward When loyalty programs become de-facto discount programs, instead of adding to the experience, they simply cut from the bottom line.
-Loyalty programs like this are essentially saying that if you visit us often enough, our products are worth less.
+Loyalty programs like this essentially say that if you visit us often enough, our products are worth less.